"Challenge the Status Quo."

 "Change the World."

-This web site is dedicated to advocating for persons with dyslexia and teaching the techniques for using Aural Reading and Oral Writing so persons with print disabilities will: (1) overcome the limiting effects of slow labored visual reading and writing, (2) read at 250 to 350+ words per minute with good comprehension, (3) write at 100 to 170+ wpm without spelling nor typing.
-(4) quickly and effortlessly read and write any print using assistive technology systems, (5) receive access to all print needed for learning by getting accommodations for Oral Writing and Aural Reading.
+This web site is dedicated to advocating for persons with dyslexia and teaching the techniques for using Oral Writing and Aural Reading so persons with print disabilities will: (1) overcome the limiting effects of slow and labored visual reading and writing, (2) read at 250 to 350+ words per minute with good comprehension, (3) write at 100 to 170+ wpm by speaking.
+(4) quickly and effortlessly read and write any print using assistive technology systems, (5) receive these accommodations and excel academically, even in honors classes, and join their intellectual peers in preparing for a future full of opportunities, limited only by their abilities and imagination.

 Oral Writing and Aural Reading is not just for students who are identified as eligible for special education services.
-It is for anyone who's visual reading is not adequate for the reading that he or she is capable of understanding - slow readers, labored readers, etc. With the reading and writing barriers to print removed, students can focus on learning advanced skills - science, language, math, etc., and join their intellectual peers in preparing for a future full of opportunities, limited only by their abilities and imagination.
-College students and adults can use Aural Reading so they can realize their full potential in advance studies and careers.
+It is for anyone who's visual reading is not adequate for the reading that he or she is capable of understanding - slow readers, labored readers, etc. With the reading and writing barriers to print removed, students can focus on learning advanced skills - science, language, math, etc. College students and adults can realize their full potential in advance studies and careers.